 The Mimram source (Digswell) operates under AIM at the baseline abstraction of 7.53 MI/d, based on the Q95 trigger flow at Panshanger Gauging Station.
-Since September 2017, Fulling Mill (also in the Mimram catchment) has been permitted to abstract a small volume of water (<2 MI/d), under low groundwater level conditions for flood management purposes.
+Since September 2017, Fulling Mill (also in the Mimram catchment) has been permitted to abstract a small volume of water (<2 MI/d), under low groundwater level conditions for flood management purposes, which is managed through a section 20 agreement.
 During such periods, the licence is aggregated with Digswell, to ensure that the 9.09 MI/d sustainability reduction in the Mimram catchment abstraction remains.
 As a result, the aggregated abstraction for the two sources is reported on for AIM.
-A sustainability reduction is planned at Digswell in late AMP7.
-It is proposed that the AIM baseline will remain at 7.53 MI/d until the reduction is implemented.
+A sustainability reduction is planned at Digswell in December 2024.
+It is proposed that the combined AIM baseline will remain at 7.53 MI/d until the reduction is implemented.